-Today, we need to talk about cookies.
-Sometimes, the craving just hits.
+Sometimes, the craving for a chocolate chip cookie just hits.
 And we’ve all learned to listen to our cravings, right?
 The downfall happens when you make 2 dozen cookies because you were craving a cookie but then… since there is a whole tray there… That one is broken so I might as well eat it.
 That one is kind of a weird shape, I’ll just eat it.
 Oh my gosh that one has too many chocolate chips, I have to eat it.
 Ok, maybe it’s just me.
 But single serving dessert recipes take the temptation out of the way while still satisfying a giant craving.

 - 1 tbsp brown sugar

 - 1/8 tsp vanilla

 - Spray the inside of a 4″ ramekin with non-stick spray.

 - In a small bowl, melt the butter and combine with the brown sugar and white sugar.